yanir75/Python-Server-Client/README.md

 ```
 python client.py
 ```
-You can also reach it through a browser http://<Printed host name>/helloworld.html Serv will print the hostname.
+You can also reach it through a browser http://' Printed host name '/helloworld.html Serv will print the hostname.